2DGD-F0TH/2DGD_F0TH/chapters/011_Resources.md

 When composing music, we may not know where to start: this is the objective of this section: give you some easy rhythms to start with.
 Here I will use LMMS's beat+bassline editor to represent the notes, as it's the easiest to understand.

+Remember to check your tempo too, since it may make the difference between something akin to the "house" genre and something more "techno".

 #### Four on the floor

 This is the most basic rhythm there is: let's consider a situation where we have 16 beats per bar (so each note is 1/16th):